Your details

 In plain English

 At £21.00 per hour for 40 hours over 52 weeks, your gross annual salary is £43,680 in England and Wales.
-You are in the Basic rate band, paying £6,222 in income tax and £2,489 in National Insurance.
-Your take-home is £34,969 per year — £2,914 per month or £672 per week.
+You are in the Basic rate band (20% income tax).
+After paying £6,222 in income tax and £2,489 in National Insurance, you take home £34,969 per year — £2,914 per month or £672 per week.
 Your effective deduction rate is 19.9%.
-An extra £1 per hour (£2,080 more per year) would add approximately £582 to your take-home.
+Every extra pound you earn above this is taxed at 28p in the pound.

 Try the Budget Calculator